benweier/wayfarer/README.md

 With this in mind, Wayfarer's focus is on building a UI for the SpaceTraders API using React and the ecosystem of tools that have grown around it, and not a framework that abstracts away the underlying technologies.
 This is not to say that frameworks are bad, but rather that they are not the only way to build a React application.
 Next, Gatsby, Remix, et al. have (re)popularised server-side rendering and static generation of late; built and marketed as "batteries included" meta-frameworks (or at the very least "batteries npm-installable") for solving the specific challenges of SSR/SSG.
 This project, however, intentionally presents an opposing stance where React is (still/also) a client-side rendering library and remains a perfectly suitable approach.

 Wayfarer is not built around documentation or theoretical app tutorials that can be worked through in a weekend.
-Preferring a concrete, implementation-first approach over isolated, hypothetical code snippets, or arbitrarily contrived "demo applications".
-It is a collection of real-world patterns and best practices I have come to rely on that can be applied to projects of any size, and is largely a distillation of my own experiences and opinions on how to build a performant, responsive, and accessible React application.
+Preferring a concrete, implementation-first approach over isolated, hypothetical code snippets, or arbitrarily contrived "demo" sandboxes that skip critical tooling or standards for the sake of simplicity.
+It is a collection of real-world patterns/practices I have come to rely on that can be applied to projects of any size, and is largely a distillation of my own experiences and opinions on how to build a performant, responsive, and accessible React application.

 Leveraging some of the best tools of the ecosystem from the ground up, the patterns expressed within may serve as a reference regardless of Wayfarers' actual state of "feature-completeness" with the SpaceTraders API.
 Hopefully, it is a useful resource for others who are interested in learning about these features and how to utilise them in their own projects.